OpenPodcar/OpenPodcar/README.md

 	- Check: is the manual-auto switch under the rear motor on auto?

-	- Check: are the batteries well charged (must be 24V or over.)
+	- Check: are the batteries well charged (must be 24V or over.) ?

-	- Check: is the control voltage is the dead zone, it should be.
+	- Check: is the control voltage is the dead zone ?
+It should be.

 - Rear wheels do not move, control voltages are correct}
 	- Control voltages means the display on the voltmeter LED.
 Should be above 1.2 or below 1.8 for forward and backwards.